tweag/python-monorepo-example/content/blog/2022-05-26-probabilistic-programming-nix/index.md

 For example, a Python application packaged in Nix has not only its immediate Python dependencies exactly declared (with specific versions and all their dependencies), but also the Python version it is supposed to work with and any system dependencies (think BLAS, OpenCV, C compiler, glibc, ...).

 Nix and its ecosystem is an extremely large and active open source project, as indicated by the [Nix package collection](https://github.com/NixOS/nixpkgs) containing build instructions for over 80,000 packages.
-All these packages can be made available to developers in completely reproducible shells that are guaranteed to provide _exactly_ the same software environment on your laptop, your AWS virtual machine or your continous integration (CI) runner.
+All these packages can be made available to developers in completely reproducible shells that are guaranteed to provide _exactly_ the same software environment on your laptop, your AWS virtual machine or your continuous integration (CI) runner.
 A limitation of Nix is that it runs only on Linux-like systems and that it requires `sudo` privileges for installation.
 You can also use Nix in Windows Subsystem for Linux (WSL) and on MacOS, but support for the latter is not as good as for standard Linux systems.
 After you [installed](https://nixos.org/download.html) Nix, you can get a shell in which, for example, Python 3.9, `numpy`, and OpenCV are available simply by typing: